alvr/alpine-android/README.md

 * JDK8 images are based on Liberica JDK 8u392-9 and uses the tag's suffix `-jdk8`.
 * JDK11 images are based on Liberica JDK 11.0.21-10 and uses the tag's suffix `-jdk11`.
 * JDK17 images are based on Liberica JDK 17.0.9-11 and uses the tag's suffix `-jdk17`.
+* JDK21 images are based on Liberica JDK 21.0.1+15 and uses the tag's suffix `-jdk21`.

 ### Which one should I use?